Do Turtles Eat Ducklings?

 Additionally, the presence of turtles that prey on ducklings could also lead to imbalances in the ecosystem.
 If the population of turtles grows too large and they continue to prey on ducklings, it could upset the food chain and cause other species to suffer as well.
 For this reason, it is important to carefully monitor the interactions between turtles and ducklings and to take appropriate action if necessary to ensure that the ecosystem remains in balance.

-Recommended Reading: Can Turtles Eat Raspberries?
+Recommended Reading: Do Turtles Have Hair?

 Managing Interactions between Turtles and Ducklings in the Wild